 Non-Executive Directors receive their fees in the form of a basic cash fee and do not receive any pension payments or other benefits.
 However, they do participate in the share option scheme at the discretion of the Remuneration Committee.
 These share options vest over three years and are not subject to performance conditions.
 The option grants concerned are not deemed to be significant, either for any individual Non-Executive Director or in aggregate.
 The current remuneration structure for the Board’s Non-Executive Directors is deemed to be proportionate and was subject to a shareholder consultation process prior to its implementation.

 All Directors are subject to election by shareholders at the first Annual General Meeting after their appointment to the Board and will continue to seek re-election at least once every three years.

 The Board is responsible to the shareholders for the proper management of the Group and meets regularly to: set the overall direction and strategy; review scientific, operational and financial performance; consider risk management and the framework of internal controls; and advise on management appointments.
 The Board has a formal schedule of matters reserved to it and is supported by the Audit, Remuneration and Nomination Committee.

 To enable the Board to discharge its duties, all Directors receive appropriate and timely information; briefing papers are distributed to all Directors in advance of Board meetings, supplemented by any information specifically requested by the Directors.
 Minutes of Board and Committee meetings are circulated to all Board members.
 All Directors have access to the advice and services of the Company Secretary, who is responsible for ensuring that the Board procedures are followed, with full compliance with applicable rules and regulations.

-A summary of Board meetings held in the previous year, and Directors’ attendance records, is set out on page 12 in the Group’s 2017 Annual report.
+A summary of Board meetings held in the previous year, and Directors’ attendance records, is set out in the Group’s 2018 Annual Report.

 6. Ensure that between them, the directors have the necessary up-to-date experience, skills and capabilities